sakorkko/ndtt/README.md

 It appears this was not a fix since the kernel error happens again when there is a shh connection between master and slave boards.

+Just-in-time compiling (JITting) can't be done on 32 bit ARM processor as it has only ARM64 support.

 ### Update

 The kernel error seems to be connected to the usb-to-eth adapter or its drivers.
 Everytime a ssh connection is made over it the adapter, the board connected to it will crash if it contains the newer kernel.